linux-system-roles/cockpit/README.md

 # Cockpit
 ![CI Testing](https://github.com/linux-system-roles/cockpit/workflows/tox/badge.svg)

-Installs and configures the Cockpit Web Console for distributions that support it, such as RHEL, Fedora, and a few others.
+Installs and configures the Cockpit Web Console for distributions that support it, such as RHEL, CentOS, Fedora, Debian, and Ubuntu.

 ## Requirements

   - RHEL/CentOS 7.x depend on the Extras repository being enabled.
-  - Recommended to use linux-system-roles.firewall to make the Web Console available remotely.
+  - Recommended to use [`linux-system-roles.firewall`](https://github.com/linux-system-roles/firewall/) to make the Web Console available remotely.

 ## Role Variables